mavi-server/documentation/docs/directory/utils.md

 }
 ```

-The first parameter is `req.body` and the second paramter is `Route` object.
+The first parameter is `req.body` and the second paramter is `Route` object and the function has to return a data.

 You can refer here to see the [route properties](/directory/routes#route-properties).